rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 <div name='python_canvas'></div>
 </form>

+As you can see, the two rules of `<A>` has been added to the current column.

 ### Scan

-The `scan()` method is called if the next symbol is a terminal symbol.
+The `scan()` method is called if the next symbol in the current state is a terminal symbol.
 If the state matches the next term, moves the dot one position, and adds the new state to the column.